faizilham/msc-thesis/main/ch5_general_function.typ

 #let evalentry = evalentry.with(sub:"UA")
 #let evalexit = evalexit.with(sub:"UA")

-We modify the forward analysis to handle function utilization effects.
-We first define the lattices for the data analysis as shown in @eq:UtilAnalysisLattices.
-The utilization status lattice $U$ is a flat lattice of the set ${NU, UT}$, where $NU$ is not utilized and $UT$ is utilized.
-The abstract program state lattice $S$ is a map from a value source to the utilization status lattice.
+We modify the utilization analysis to handle effects.
+We first define the lattices for the utilization analysis as shown in @eq:UtilAnalysisLattices.
+The utilization status lattice $U$ is the same as before.
+The program state lattice $S$ is modified to be a mapping from any value sources Src since we also want to track non-local values such as parameters and free variables.

 $
   &U &&= "FlatLat"({NU, UT}) \